 Marrow Spoon & Scoop

 These items are distinguished by the elongated scoops, which were used to remove the nutritious marrow from bones.
-The marrow spoon came first (circa 1700), generally table spoon sized with the standard bowl at one end and the scoop at the other.
+The silver marrow spoon came first (circa 1700), generally table spoon sized with the standard bowl at one end and the scoop at the other (top example in photo).

 MOST COLLECTABLE: Early examples, unusual spoon sizes, marrow forks, Scottish Provincial & Irish, rare patterns.